Bengaluru BDA Masterplan 2015

 Overview

 The Bengaluru BDA masterplan zone classification under the Revised Master Plan 2015 (RMP 2015) is the single most consequential document before any land purchase in the city.
 Notified by the Government of Karnataka via G.O.
 No. UDD 540 BEM AA SE 2004 dated 22 June 2007, the RMP 2015 governs the Bangalore Development Authority's Local Planning Area (LPA) covering 1,306 sq km across 387 villages.
-It remains operative today, as the draft RMP 2031 was rejected and has not been notified.
+It remains operative today, as the draft RMP 2031 was withdrawn by BDA in July 2020 after public opposition and has not been resubmitted or notified, and has not been notified.
 This page covers how zone codes work, where the fraud traps are, which corridors are zoned for growth, and how to use the 1acre Bengaluru Masterplan layer to evaluate any survey number before signing.

 Illegal Layouts and the DC Conversion Trap in Bengaluru's BDA Zone